OSTUSA/xdriven/README.md

 **Infrastructure**
 * **IoC**
-This is where dependency resolution is contained.
+This is where dependency resolution resides.
 It currently contains one namespace, SQLite, that handles resolving SQLite repositories.
 * **SQLite**
 This contains the [SQLiteNET library](http://docs.xamarin.com/recipes/ios/data/sqlite/create_a_database_with_sqlitenet/ "SQLiteNET").
+The one repository included implements the generic 'IRepository' interface and covers most use cases.

 **Presentation**
 * **iOS**
 Everything iOS specific.
-Anything beyond creation and placement of UI elements should fall back to a corresponding presentation class in Core.Application.
+Anything beyond creation and placement of UI elements should fall back to a corresponding Presenter in Core.Application.
 * **Android**
-Everything iOS specific.
-Anything beyond creation and placement of UI elements should fall back to a corresponding presentation class in Core.Application.
+Everything Android specific.
+Anything beyond creation and placement of UI elements should fall back to a corresponding Presenter in Core.Application.

 **Solution Items**
 * README.md